-Headline Writing Rules: Improve Them With This Ridiculously Simple Formula
+Headline Writing tips: Improve Them With This Ridiculously Simple Formula

 Controversial college basketball coach Bob Knight was famous for more than just his success on the court.
 Exploits included throwing chairs, screaming at players and officials, and the occasional hot soundbite directed at an inquiring sports journalist.